 We have always taken the protection of your personal data very seriously and continuously take appropriate organisational, contractual and technical measures to protect your data from unauthorised or unlawful processing and against accidental loss, destruction or damage.

 The data controller is Ideawise Limited, Room 604, Alliance Building, 133 Connaught Road, Central Hong Kong, Hong Kong.
-Its representative is SmH ServiceCenter.de GmbH, P.O.
-Box: 20 04 34, 13514 Berlin/Germany.
-Please direct any general support requests to: email@example.com).
+Its representative is SmH ServiceCenter.de GmbH, Metzer Str.
+13, 13595 Berlin/Germany.
+Please direct any general support requests to: [email protected]).

 Ideawise Limited is also meant when the terms ‘we’ or ‘us’ are used below.
 Please note that we are a company based outside the European Economic Area (‘EEA’).
-As far as you use our Service and data is processed, these data are transferred to a so-called ‘Third Country’.
-Details can be found in section 7 below.
-You can contact our data protection officer at: firstname.lastname@example.org (general support request will not be processed by the data protection team, please direct these requests to email@example.com).
+As far as you use our Service and data is processed, these data are collected by a data controller located in a so-called ‘Third Country’.
+Nonetheless, we will respect standards under applicable European data protection laws.
+Details about international data transfers can be found in section 7 below.
+You can contact our data protection officer at: firstname.lastname@example.org (general support requests will not be processed by the data protection team, please direct these requests to [email protected]).

 If we provide the Service for your use, we process personal data from various sources.
 This is data that we collect automatically - for example when you visit our Website - as well as other data that you have additionally provided to us.